International Program Participants Click Here

 -

-You will receive an email from The Walt Disney Company I-9 Service Center to complete your I-9 forms.
+You will receive emails from The Walt Disney Company I-9 Service Center (DoNotReply@servicecenter.fragomen.com) with instructions to complete your I-9.
+If you do not see these emails, check your Spam or Junk folders.

 Gain approval for any forms your school or faculty may require in order for you to gain credit for your experience.